jeremybytes/vslive2022-orlando/VSHOL03-async-programming/Labs/Lab01/Lab01-Instructions.md

 }
 ```

-**Caution**
+> **Caution**
-Even though this compiles, it will not work as expected.
+Even though this compiles, it may not work as expected.
 This is because of the "using" statement on the StreamWriter class.
-By using this code, the StreamWriter will get disposed before the "WriteLineAsync" method is called.
+By using this code, the StreamWriter may get disposed before the "WriteLineAsync" method is called.
 This results in a runtime exception.
+The exact behavior depends on the specific version of the compiler.

 Rather than returning the task directly, await it.
 (Don't forget to add the "async" modifier to the method.)